 Using a shaving gel or cream is one of the best ways to avoid skin irritation.
 Select a moisturizing gel or cream that's alcohol-free -- alcohol can dry out your skin -- and apply it liberally.
 You can also soak your legs in warm water for a few minutes prior to shaving, which will soften the hair and help prevent cuts and razor burn.
 You don't want to soak so long that your skin starts to swell and wrinkle, though.
 Always use a clean, sharp blade -- a dull one can cause nicks and cuts.
 Make sure you shave with the grain of the hair -- the direction it naturally grows -- and don't shave over the same area more than once. [source: WebMD].

 You can shave your legs as often as you like, but if your skin is irritated, you should take a few days off.
-View the links on the next page for more tips on shaving your legs.
+View the links below for more tips on shaving your legs.